Alpengirl Summer Camp Packing List & Gear Info

 What to Pack in Your BIG Backpack

-Select a 3050-4500 cubic inch (50-75 liters) external or internal frame backpack with adjustable shoulder straps, chest strap and padded hip belt that fits snug on hips and stuff the following items inside...
+Select a 50-75 liter internal frame backpack (youth) or backpack (womens) with adjustable shoulder straps, chest strap and padded hip belt that fits snug on hips.
+A standard bear canister should fit horizontally in the bottom of the main compartment.
+Stuff the following items inside...

 ___ Sleeping bag (synthetic preferred, NO Cotton, rated 20-40 degrees F).

 ___ Compression stuff sack with straps to minimize the size of your sleeping bag.